oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Ncview is a visual browser for netCDF format files.
-Typically you would use ncview to get a quick and easy, push-button look at your netCDF files.
-You can view simple movies of the data, view along various dimensions, take a look at the actual data values, change color maps, invert the data, etc.
+Ncview is a visual browser for netCDF format files.Typically you would use ncview to get a quick and easy, push-buttonlook at your netCDF files.
+You can view simple movies of the data,view along various dimensions, take a look at the actual data values,change color maps, invert the data, etc.

-**URL**
+**More Information**

 https://meteora.ucsd.edu/~pierce/ncview_home_page.html